 |W =||J||=||N m||= N m/s||⎤

 But of course, Watt didn't use the SI system or even it's precursor, the metric system.
 There were no kilograms until 1795.
 The newton didn't become a unit until 1948.
-There was no joule in the world of units when Watt was alive because, essentially, there was no Joule in the world of men.
+There was no joule in the world of units when Watt was alive because, essentially, there was no Joule in the world of people.
 (James Joule was eight months old when James Watt died.)

 James Watt used pounds for force and a variety of English units for velocity — inches/second, feet/minute, miles/hour, etc.

-The Newcomen steam engine had been used to pump water out of mines in England for decades, but it was inefficient.
 One of the earliest commercial engines Watt built was sold to a copper mine in Cornwall, a region of England where coal was expensive.
 Watt supervised the construction of purpose-built steam engines at the mines and then charged a licensing fee equal to a fraction of the money saved by switching to his improved design.

 Newcomen and Watt engines are examples of reciprocating engines.
 So are the engines in most cars and trucks.
 Steam is pumped into a vertical cylinder, driving a piston up.
 The steam condenses and atmospheric pressure drives the piston down.
 In an engine with more than one cylinder, when one of the pistons is moving up, the other is moving down.
 The motion of one is reciprocated by the motion of the other.
 (Strangely, a piston driven engine with even one cylinder is still called a reciprocating engine.)
 Watt's pistons were originally attached to a rocking beam that was perfect for driving a lift pump.
 This is the classic, old-timey pump with a handle that everyone has probably seen — in photographs, at least, if not in person.
 Later mechanical additions allowed Watt to transform the reciprocating motion of the beam into the rotational motion of an axle.
 This opened the steam engine up to new applications.

 The strongest competitor to the steam engine at the time of its invention was the horse.
 One of the more ingenious ways the power of the horse was harnessed was the horse mill (also known as the horse gin) — a large spoke and axle contraption like a wagon wheel without a rim that could be rotated horizontally.
 Horses were harnessed to the ends of the spokes (four to six at a time, for large applications) and compelled to walk in circles around the central drive shaft for hours at a time.
 The human powered equivalent of a horse mill is called a treadmill.
-Eighteenth Century treadmills weren't anything like the exercise equipment first sold in the Twentieth Century.
+18th century treadmills weren't anything like the exercise equipment first sold in the 20th century.
 Horse mills and treadmills were preindustrial machines for doing work — not the abstract mathematical work of force times displacement, but genuine back breaking, hard labor.

 Boulton and Watt, however, have not left the matter in a state that can be accounted incorrect in any case, but have given to it all the accuracy that can be required, when, from the result of experiments made with the strong horses employed by the brewers in London they have assumed, as the standard of a horse's power, a force able to raise 33,000 lib. one foot high in a minute; and this, no doubt, was meant to include an allowance of power sufficiently ample to cover the usual variations of the strength of horses, and of other circumstances that may affect the accuracy of the result.